Changing Climate, Changing Yards

 Presenter: Dr. Christopher Obropta, Ph.D., P.E., Extension Specialist in Water Resources, Rutgers Cooperative Extension

 Rain gardens can help fix drainage problems, provide pollinator habitat, reduce climate change, and be another beautiful feature in your Jersey-Friendly Yard.
 This presentation covered the many benefits of a rain garden, where to place a rain garden on your property, and how to build one.
 Dr. Obropta discussed plant material for the rain garden and how you can get technical support to build a rain garden at your home.

 10:30 – 10:45 am

 Sustainable Landscaping for a Future Climate

 Presenter: Christopher Miller, USDA-NRCS Plant Center Manager/Conservation Agronomist

 Creating a sustainable landscape for a future climate is somewhat daunting at first, because it seems to go against the grain of our instincts to rule and control nature.
 Incorporating design elements of the natural environment into the home landscape and a more “hands-off” approach to landscaping has gained momentum in recent years.
 With planning and initial management, a sustainable landscape can provide a low maintenance and naturally aesthetic look for a long time.
-This presentation will provide some insight into plant selection for various site conditions and will discuss how the Jersey-Friendly Yards database can assist you.
+This presentation provided some insight into plant selection for various site conditions and highlighted how the Jersey-Friendly Yards database can assist you.

 12:00 – 12:15 pm